i-RIC/gui_user_manual/source/03/03_10_07_vis_settings.rst

 **Description**: Exports the settings of visualization windows and graph windows.

+Visualization/Graph Settings can be exported to the file formats below:

+* Setting file (\*.vgsetting)

 When you select [Visualization/Graph Settings], the [Export Visualization/Graph Settings] dialog (:numref:`image_export_vis_setting_dialog`) will open.
 Input the